unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

 1. MessageFormat 2.0 differentiates between the syntax used to introduce expressions (`{...}`) and the syntax used to defined translatable content (`[...]`).

-1. MessageFormat 2.0 uses the dollar sign (`$`) as the sigil for variable references, the _at_ sign (`@`) as the sigil for functions, and only allows named options to functions.
+1. MessageFormat 2.0 uses the dollar sign (`$`) as the sigil for variable references, the colon (`:`) as the function call syntax, and only allows named options to functions.
 The purpose of this change is to help disambiguate between the different parts of a placeholder (variable references, function names, literals etc.).

     ICU MessageFormat 1.0:
     ```